nayfin/stackblitz-metangular/README.md

 [embed](https://github.com/nayfin/stackblitz-metangular/blob/14cabe00a2cc9a4663c2285272b8995bbc83268d/src/metangular-forms/metangular-form.ts#L70-L111)

 ### Field Renderer Directive
-- Renders the field component that corresponds to the
+- Renders the field component that corresponds to that configuration's `fieldType` property (e.g. renders a select field when the `fieldType` is `select`)
+- set the `config` and `parentFormGroup` properties on the rendered component